Mid century coffee table: Modern furniture addition to a stylish room

 No stylish living room is truly complete without a nice coffee table – or at least that is what a majority of interior designers will tell you.
 Of course, this will largely depend on the amount of the space you have available to work with as well as your habits and practical demands.
 Of course, coffee table is a term that might be a bit misleading.
 Far from being used for cup of coffee or tea, this highly functional interior design element can serve many other functions.
 You can use it to exhibit your house plants, cherished souvenirs, books, record players or anything else.
 As with many of the furniture pieces leaning heavily on the functional side (like shelves for example), your imagination is the only limitation here.

 And whenever we talk about the convergence of style and functionality, it is impossible not to mention the style of furniture design and décor that was built precisely on the elegant mix of the two, namely the mid century modern design style.
-While it gained recognition primarily through seating and lighting solution, mid century modern (often abbreviated to MCM) style is a much broader all encompassing interior décor style as well as a kind of design philosophy that relies on simple elegance and functionality to create a subtle, streamlined yet impactful aesthetic that is sure to impress without clutter and without aggressive attention grabbing.
+While it gained recognition primarily through seating and lighting solutions, mid century modern (often abbreviated to MCM) style is a much broader, encompassing interior décor style as well as a kind of design philosophy that relies on simple elegance and functionality to create a subtle, streamlined yet impactful aesthetic that is sure to impress without clutter and without aggressive attention grabbing.
 Balance and harmony hold the uppermost place in the list of priority alongside comfort, coziness and functionality.
 So, what is its stance on coffee tables?

 Mid century wood coffee table

 When it comes to the preferred materials of mid century design, wood is high on the list, so it comes as no surprise that nine out of ten coffee tables from the mid century era will be made out of wood.
 The different wood finishes and also types of wood will largely determine the overall aesthetic and stylistic impact of the coffee table.
 Mid century coffee tables in walnut come with a more elegant, dark and somewhat serious aesthetic, while the lighter types of wood can have a unique appeal ranging anywhere from rustic to stylishly elegant, airy and even minimalist.
-Colors have an even more profound effect, but when we are discussing mid century wooden coffee tables, natural and raw appeal of wood is much appreciated with black and white versions being somewhere more present.
+Colors have an even more profound effect, but when we are discussing mid century wooden coffee tables, natural and raw appeal of wood is most appreciated with black and white versions being somewhere more present than the others colored models.
 More vivid and saturated colors are most commonly present in DIY modifications and are less commonly found in authentic models from the era.

 Mid century marble coffee table

 Despite the popularity of wood, mid century coffee tables do come in a variety of different materials, including marble.
 While more commonly present as an element of wooden design, mid century marble coffee tables do exist and are usually especially stylish and elegant.
-With a touch of luxurious feel, they are an ideal match for living rooms which already contain other elements in the same high-end style – think of leather armchairs or big cabinets in dark wood.
+With a touch of luxurious feel, they are an ideal match for stylish living rooms which already contain other elements in the same high-end style – think of leather armchairs or big cabinets in dark wood.
 However, many of these designs tend to tune down this classy feel by an even greater emphasis on minimalism.
 These mid century marble coffee tables can thus be perfectly suitable for more minimalist and contemporary interior décor.

 Mid century glass coffee table